chille137/HarmonicComplexifier/README.md

 Let's now see in detail how these features have been implemented.

 ### Sequence Recognition and Root Finding
-First of all, the inputted sequence is converted into an array of Object, structured as {note: note_name, type: chord_type, duration: 4}, by using the function "updateValues()", from the [a relative link](Resources/function.js) file.
+First of all, the inputted sequence is converted into an array of Object, structured as {note: note_name, type: chord_type, duration: 4}, by using the function "updateValues()", from the [function.js](Resources/function.js) file.
 ### Complexifying the Sequence
 ### Audio playback
 ### Midi Export